FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 **no final decisions yet**

-1. Only persists offsets, no named zones.
+1. When persisting, only persists offsets, no named zones.

     Matches with JDBC requirement to support `java.time.OffsetTime`/`OffsetDateTime`.
     See also rejected option 2.

-2. On retrieval of value with a named zone, convert to offset based on Java zone information.
+2. On retrieval of `TIMESTAMP WITH TIME ZONE` value with a named zone, convert to offset based on Java zone information.

     Requires mapping the Firebird named zone ids to Java time zone names.

     -   Rejected alternative: use offset 0 when retrieving named zone (see also rejected option 1).

+3. On retrieval of `TIME WITH TIME ZONE` value with a named zone, convert to offset based on the **current date** and the Java zone information, then remove date information.

+    This can lead to inconsistent values depending on date, but aligns closer with the transformations suggested in the SQL standard (section 4.6 in ISO-9075-2:2016) - although the SQL standard itself only defines offset-based zones - and it matches the behaviour used by Firebird when applying `timetzvalue at time zone '...'` or `extract(timezone_hour from timetzvalue)`.

+    -   Rejected alternative: handle as 1970-01-01 => consistent value: result would be inconsistent with value obtained from `cast(timetzvalue as timestamp with time zone)` and `extract(timezone_hour from timetzvalue)` (and `timezone_minute`)
+    -   Rejected alternative: handle as offset 0 => consistent value, no conversion necessary: loss of information (see also rejected option 1).

 ### Open options or questions

--   How to handle `TIME WITH TIME ZONE` with a named time zone?
-A named zone only has meaning in the context of a date.

-    Options:

-    -   Handle as 1970-01-01 => consistent value
-    -   Handle as current date => inconsistent value depending on date
-    -   Handle as offset 0 => consistent value, no conversion necessary

 -   Support `java.time.OffsetTime` for `TIMESTAMP WITH TIME ZONE`.

+    Based on the SQL standard (section 4.6 in ISO-9075-2:2016) as _"Copy time and time zone fields from SV \[Source Value]"_

     Not specified by JDBC.
-Possible confusion/ambiguity (eg what date to use, 1970-01-01 or now, when setting?).

 -   Support `java.time.OffsetDateTime` for `TIME WITH TIME ZONE`.

+    Based on the SQL standard (section 4.6 in ISO-9075-2:2016) as _"Copy date fields from CURRENT_DATE and time and time zone fields from SV \[Source Value]"_

     Not specified by JDBC.
-Possible confusion/ambiguity?

 -   Support `java.time.LocalDate`, `LocalTime` and `LocalDateTime` for `WITH TIME ZONE` types.

     Not specified by JDBC.
 Possible confusion/ambiguity (eg is local in the JVM zone or at the original offset?).
 See also other items.
+See also section 4.6 in ISO-9075-2:2016.

 -   Support for `java.time.Instant` on `TIMESTAMP WITH TIME ZONE` by storing with offset 0.